Electronic Wills Explained: What Is a Reliable System?

 The reliable system requirements apply to both the execution process (signing and witnessing) and the long-term preservation of the electronic will.
 The system must ensure integrity by using technologies like encryption and blockchain to securely store the final, executed document, protecting it from unauthorised alteration or destruction for decades.

 adeus (Mankind Technologies Ltd.) is uniquely positioned to build the foundations for electronic wills in England and Wales.
-Backed by an Innovate UK Smart Grant and supported by LawtechUK an recognised as a lawtech pioneer by industry figures, we’re combining legal rigour, modern technology and user-centred design to deliver a trusted, future-proof framework for e-wills.
-Our work ensures that when the new regulations arrive, the infrastructure, security and intuitive user experience needed to make electronic wills safe, simple and widely adopted are already in place.
+Backed by the UK Government through an Innovate UK Smart Grant and supported by LawtechUK we’re also recognised as a lawtech pioneer by industry figures.
+We’re combining legal rigour, modern technology and user-centred design to deliver a trusted, future-proof foundation for electronic wills (e-wills).